- 4-H Youth Development Leader

 Connie Schultz, EMGV, Johnston County, North Carolina

 Social media is a way for people to connect, find information, and be engaged.
 Smart phones, GPSs, Google, QR codes, apps, tablets, and mobile devices open a whole new world of communication.
 Unlike traditional websites with a mission of delivering information, social media is a dialog, connecting people, information, and images promoting dynamic exchange.
-Social media allows volunteers, staff, and clients to interact remotely.
-Facebook, Twitter, Pinterest, YouTube, and other social media platforms, used individually or in combination, provide a variety of strategies to promote a dynamic dialog between people sharing ideas, making suggestions, sharing pictures, and learning from each other.
-EMGVs may become involved at the county, state, and national level.
+Facebook, Twitter, Pinterest, YouTube, and other social media platforms allow volunteers, staff, and clients to interact remotely.
+MGVs may become involved at the county, state, and national level.

 Post daily or at least three to four times per week.